-The map shows a portion of the Suez Canal that was extended in 2014.
-There are actually two canals that run parallel to each other.
+The map shows a portion of the Suez Canal in the Agriculture band combination.
+Vegetation is shown in green, and water in black or dark blue.
+That segment of the canal was extended in 2014, and there are now two canals that run parallel to each other.
 The canal on the left is the original Suez Canal, opened in 1869.
 The canal on the right is the addition.

 - On the lower left of the app, click the Time button.

-The Time Line opens.
-The Time Line shows all available imagery from as far back in time as Landsat satellites captured imagery of this area, and allows you to filter the imagery based on cloud cover or seasonality.
-The oldest image of this area is from November 10, 2000.
-Since Landsat imagery is updated periodically, the most recent image may be different than in the example image.
+The Time Line slider appears.
+The Time Line slider shows all available imagery from as far back in time as Landsat satellites captured imagery of this area, and it allows you to filter the imagery based on cloud cover or seasonality.
+The oldest image of this area, on the left of the timeline, is from September 19, 1984.
+Since Landsat imagery is updated periodically, the most recent image may be different from the example image.

 You can click and drag the Time Line to move it anywhere in the app.

-- Click the left side of the Time Line, above the date 10/11/00.
+- Click the left side of the Time Line, above the date to view the oldest imagery from 1984.
 Pan the map to better see the canal.